 Give parents an easy-to-follow guide on how to create a brief at-home worship experience that includes a video, interactive games, and prayer.
 Parent Cue has helped make this much easier for you by providing full online worship experiences that update every Sunday morning on their YouTube channel.
 Promote the Parent Cue app as an easy way to keep parents encouraged and informed about what their child is learning.
 We even put together a free promo kit to help you do this!
 Don’t forget to give your parents permission to keep this simple.

 If you’re gathering for in-person services, chances are your parents and children are segregated.
 While we will always champion age-specific worship experiences whenever possible, one drawback is that parents have likely never witnessed their child’s small group experience.
 Until now.

-Virtual small groups not only provide fun and connection for kids unable to attend in-person but they give a parent the rare opportunity to be a fly on the wall of their child’s spiritual conversations.
+Virtual small groups provide fun and connection for kids unable to attend in-person.
+They also give parents the rare opportunity to be a fly on the wall of their child’s spiritual conversations.
 How often does a parent get to hear their child pray with another adult or answer questions about faith among their peers?
-In this new reality, parents have expressed newfound gratitude for the Church – not only for prioritizing community and connection for their child but for the volunteers who love their child more than they knew.
-If you have not yet considered a virtual small group strategy, Orange Kids curriculum now includes simple, ready-made, weekly virtual lesson plans as well as tips for keeping them fun and engaging.
-Never before has there been a time quite like this that gives parents a front-row seat to the work God is doing in their kid’s personal faith community
+In this new reality, parents have expressed newfound gratitude for the Church.
+They see the Church prioritizing community and connection for their child.
+Also, they see the volunteers loving their child more than they knew.
+If you have not yet considered a virtual small group strategy, Orange Kids curriculum now includes simple, ready-made, weekly virtual lesson plans.
+The curriculum also has tips for keeping lessons fun and engaging.
+Never before has there been a time that gives parents a front-row seat to the work God is doing in their kid’s personal faith community